ovh/docs/pages/web/hosting/diagnosis_database_errors/guide.en-ie.md

 > [!primary]
 >
-> If you have a **Performance** Web Hosting plan, you can also [activate a free CloudDB service](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/#clouddb-server-activation-included-with-your-web-hosting-plan).
+> If you have a **Performance** Web Hosting plan, you can also [activate a free Web Cloud Databases service](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/#clouddb-server-activation-included-with-your-web-hosting-plan).
 >

 #### Method 3: Delete unnecessary data